Online Speculative Decoding: Online Speculative Decoding

 \textbf{Distance measure.} In the case of auto-regressive models, the prediction distribution is categorical at each token.
 Often, we can augment the predicted logits with a tunable temperature $\tau$ for softmax transformation.
 We then use the popular forward KL and reverse KL (RKL), as well as their mixture (i.e., the JSD divergence) to instantiate $D$~\citep{agarwal2023gkd,gu2023knowledge}:

 where ${p}^\beta_\vtheta(\cdot|\vx) \triangleq \beta{p(\cdot|\vx)} + (1-\beta){q_\vtheta(\cdot|\vx)}$.
 These objectives diverge from the conventionally used label-based fine-tuning objectives in speculative decoding, as highlighted in~\citep{miao2023specinfer, leviathan2023fast}.
 As shown in Section~\ref{sec:offline-eval}, objectives based on the KL divergence prove to be more effective.
 This is because distributions convey richer information than mere labels, thereby enhancing their capability to guide the student model~\citep{hinton2015distilling}.
 Additionally, these objectives enhance convergence rates~\citep{he2022knowledge} and bolster calibration.
-The reverse KL is highlighted for its mode-seeking behavior, offering unique advantages~\citep{gu2023knowledge}.
-In our study, and in alignment with previous research~\citep{agarwal2023gkd}, we empirically determine that the optimal distance measure can vary depending on the tasks and the relative capacities of the teacher and student models (see \S\ref{sec:offline-eval}).
+In our study, aligning with previous research~\citep{agarwal2023gkd}, we empirically determine that the optimal distance measure can vary depending on the tasks and the relative capacities of the teacher and student models (see \S\ref{sec:offline-eval}).

 \textbf{Sampling and gradient estimation.} Estimating the above objectives involves the expectation over $q_\vtheta(\cdot|\vx)$ or $p(\cdot|\vx)$, which should be expanded recursively.
 Once the recursion depth exceeds $1$, we can not analytically compute $\KL$ but hinge on Monte Carlo approximation.
 When sampling from $q_\vtheta(\cdot|\vx)$, we should differentiate through the sampling process for unbiased gradient estimation.